Biohazardous Medical Waste Containers

 Liquid biohazardous waste consists mainly of bloody and bodily fluids that could be contaminated with infectious agents.

-Container: All liquid biohazardous waste must be collected in leak-proof containers secured against tipping over and labeled as biohazard.
+Container: All liquid biohazardous waste must be collected in leak-proof containers secured against tipping over and labeled as a biohazard.
 Additionally, the primary liquid containers can be placed in a secondary vessel—such as a tray or bucket.

 Sharp Biohazardous Waste